 Denis Burke, CTO

-Tim Bickley, MT(ASCP), MBA, CPHIMS, Director of Sales & Marketing
+Tim Bickley, MT(ASCP), MBA, CPHIMS, Vice-President of Sales

 Tim Bickley is responsible for directing and coordinating company sales and marketing functions.
 In addition, he is responsible for establishing new partnerships with prospects and growing relationships with existing customers.